Busuanga, Palawan: American era

-World War II through the liberation: (1941-1949)
+World War II

 In 1942, still a nondescript barrio under the municipality of Coron, Busuanga entered the era of war.
 The Japanese occupation of Coron and Busuanga was primarily due to the manganese mines-good source of precious metals for ammunitions.
 Provoked and with no alternatives, the Busuangenos formed the Resistance Movement, foremost of which was the daring Bolo Battalion under Ignacio Libarra.

 Late of the same year, members of the Resistance Movement burned down the semi-permanent school buildings in Busuanga, Salvacion, Cheey and Calauit, which they fear would be a good headquarters for the Japanese.
 Spreading havoc and massacre, the enemies were already enjoying their plunder.

 On September 24, 1944, however, US bomber planes raided, and several Japanese ships, among them big tankers, were bombed and sunk off Concepcion coast.
 The sea became so thick laden with oil from the tankers that it burned furiously and spread out the nearby mangroves creating a bright sea-inferno for several days and nights.
 This was followed, in April 1945, by an ambush kill of two Japanese Officers coming from the manganese mines.
 Within the same month three more enemy soldiers died in the hands of the gallant Bolo Battalion.
 This foreshadowed the doom of Japanese invaders and the end of war.

 Immediately after the war, the US Government built and caused the establishment of Long Range (LORAN) Transmitting Station on the western coast of Panlaitan.
 The station was staffed and maintained by US Coast Guards until 1970.

+Modern era

-With peace fully reigning in the island, schools were re-opened; and the people vanishing their painful experience of war happily sent their children to school.
+The island returned to peace leading to the reopening of schools and the people recovered from the painful experiences of the war.
 Accordingly, the US government gave aids and full support for rehabilitation of the people from their low economic state.

-Thus Busuanga came out of the ashes of war still recouping and, one year after, still wavering from the moral and economic depression which it suffered in war, was forced to emerge into a full-pledged independent municipality.
+A few years later, Busuanga eventually recovered and became a full-pledged independent municipality from Coron.